-Travel safely on your private yacht charter during Covid times
+Travel safely on your private yacht charter during health alerts

 John Hopkins University & Medicine Coronavirus Resource Center has one of the best daily up-to-date travel information.
 Any visitors from states that are designated “Above Recommended Positivity”, which is above a 5% positive test rate, must either have a negative COVID 19 test 72 hours before entering, or quarantine on entrance for 14 days.

-We are committed to bringing you the latest official advice, updates on travel restrictions and Coronavirus-related yachting news to help you stay safe and informed while you’re planning your social distancing yacht charter and getting back on the water.
+We are committed to bringing you the latest official advice, updates on travel restrictions and Coronavirus-related yachting news to help you stay safe and informed while you’re browsing available yachts for charter and getting back on the water.